groupthinking/Open_Pro/README.md

 # Palantir Alignment Overview

-This table maps core Palantir platform components to your projects' architectures, highlighting similarities and actionable next steps for MCP‑first integration.
+This table shows how core Palantir platform components align with your projects' architectures.
+It highlights key similarities and provides actionable next steps for MCP‑first integration.

 | Palantir Component       | Your Project                         | Key Similarities                                             | Next Action                                           |
 |--------------------------|--------------------------------------|--------------------------------------------------------------|-------------------------------------------------------|